STORM-PE

 - Major adverse events within 7 daysb

-- Functional outcomes and quality of life assessments at 90 days
+- Safety (symptomatic PE recurrence, all-cause mortality and PE-related mortality) as well as functional outcomes and quality of life assessments at 90 days

 a.
 Results adjudicated by a blinded, independent imaging Core Lab